platformsh/platformsh-docs/docs/src/security/waf.md

 - **Missing/Empty Host Headers**

-    The Gateway proxy implements route mapping based on host names.
+    Route mapping is implemented based on host names.
 Because of this, requests are not relayed that do either do not include the host header, or if that header exists but is empty.

 - **File upload limit**

-    File upload limits are enforced by the Gateway proxy, but are configured by the application's configuration in `.platform.app.yaml` using the `max_requst_size` attribute in [`web.locations`](/configuration/app/web.md#locations).
+    File upload limits are enforced, but are configured by the application's configuration in `.platform.app.yaml` using the `max_requst_size` attribute in [`web.locations`](/configuration/app/web.md#locations).
 Note that this limit is set by default at 250MB if not set to something different.

 - **File extension restriction**

-    File extensions are restricted by the Gateway proxy, but are configured by the application's configuration in `.platform.app.yaml` in `web.locations`.
+    File extensions are restricted according to the application's configuration in `.platform.app.yaml` in `web.locations`.
 The root path, or path beneath it, can be configured to allow only certain file extensions by defining [rules](/configuration/app/web.md#rules) for them using regular expressions.

 - **Restricted HTTP headers**

-    The use of certain headers is restricted by the nginx Router service.
     The following headers are disallowed: `Connection`, `Proxy-Authorization`, `TE`, `Upgrade`.

 - **Backup/"working" file extension**